PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 **-ws string**

 Use this option to change the workspace.
 By default, the server uses the ``<user-home>/PhaserEditor_Projects`` folder: ``-ws /path/to/my/workspace/``.
 See the `Projects <../workbench/projects.html>`_ chapter.

+**-update**

+When you run this option, the server downloads and installs the latest version.
+The old files are deleted and the new files are copied.
+It does not require any extra action.

+**-download**

+Use this option to download the latest version of Phaser Editor 2D.
+The download is a ZIP file with the binaries for your platform.